 Accommodation: Where to Stay in Bordeaux: Best Areas & Hotels

 The waterfront best reveals the city's cosmopolitan vibes.
 Many restaurants at the Vieux Port (Old Port) serve excellent seafood dishes, including the local specialty of bouillabaisse, made with ingredients from the local fish market.
-The Vieux Port also affords spectacular views of the sea and the hilltop Basilique Notre-Dame de la Garde, the most iconic landmark in Marseille.
+The Vieux Port also affords spectacular views of the sea and the hilltop Basilique Notre-Dame de la Garde, the most iconic landmark in Marseilles.

 The city's multicultural character can be discovered in Le Panier (the Old Town), which has many Algerian and Middle Eastern restaurants, along with outdoor cafés, trendy clothing shops, and artisan boutiques.
 This historic quarter features steep narrow streets, quiet squares, and the pastel-painted shuttered houses typical of southern France.
 Tourists will enjoy wandering around to admire the Old Town's beauty and atmosphere.